gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

 const queryString = require("query-string");
 ```

-Then you implement Gatsby's [`sourceNodes` API](/docs/node-apis/#sourceNodes) which Gatsby will run as part of its bootstrap process.
+Then you implemented Gatsby's [`sourceNodes` API](/docs/node-apis/#sourceNodes) which Gatsby will run as part of its bootstrap process.
 When Gatsby calls `sourceNodes`, it'll pass in some helper functions (`boundActionCreators` and `createNodeId`) along with any config options that are provided in your project's `gatsby-config.js` file:

 ```js
 exports.sourceNodes = (